Benjamin W. Fortson Jr.: Three governors controversy

 The three governors controversy took place from 1946 to 1947.
 Eugene Talmadge was elected to be the next governor of Georgia, but he fell ill and died before he was inaugurated.
 Because of this, the General Assembly decided to elect Herman Talmadge, the son of Eugene Talmadge, to be the new governor of Georgia.
 However, two other people claimed the position.
 Ellis Arnall, the governor who was about to leave office, decided to stay governor and refused to leave his office.
-The other man was Melvin Thompson, the just-elected lieutenant governor.
-Fortson, who was secretary of state, was in charge of the state seal.
-Neither man could do official government actions without this seal, so Fortson hid the seal and refused to tell anyone where it was until the government issue was resolved.
+The other man was Melvin E. Thompson, the newly elected lieutenant governor.
+As Secretary of State, Fortson was in charge of the state seal.
+No one could do official government actions without this seal, so Fortson hid the seal and refused to tell anyone where it was until the government issue was resolved.
 This caused the council to take action.
 After the dispute ended, he revealed the location of the hidden seal.
 Fortson had put the seal under a cushion in his wheelchair and had been sitting on it during the dispute.
 Fortson later quoted that he was "sitting on it like a setting of duck eggs."
-The controversy ended with Melvin Thompson being declared the governor by the Georgia Supreme Court, which created a precedent in Georgia law.
+The controversy ended with Thompson being declared the governor by the Georgia Supreme Court, setting a precedent in Georgia law.